-The final cause, wrapped up with an understanding of the other three causes, gives us a fullness in understanding the object and discover its existential meaning and purpose.
-Hence, as intellectual “knowers” we not only see and experience reality but we go a step further to discover the meaning behind all that exists.
+The final cause, wrapped up with an understanding of the other three causes, gives us a fullness to understand the object and discover its existential meaning and purpose.
+Hence, as intellectual “knowers,” we not only see and experience reality, but we go a step further to discover the meaning behind all that exists.

-Intellectual conversion in light of the 3 types of conversions
+Intellectual Conversion in Light of the Three Types of Conversions

-The transformative process of intellectual conversion takes place through the study of Truth which provides external evidence for the faith.
+The transformative process of intellectual conversion takes place through the study of Truth, which provides external evidence for the faith.
 We encourage you to make use of the resources provided by Fr.
-Spitzer and the Magis Center that aim in helping along the way of intellectual conversion.
+Spitzer and the Magis Center that aim to help along the way of intellectual conversion.

 Specifically, be sure to check out Fr.
 Spitzer’s books New Proofs for the Existence of God and The Souls Upward Yearning: Clues to our Transcendent Nature from Experience and Reason.